The Best Hiking Boots for Men Review

 |Displaying 1 - 5 of 12||<< Previous | View All | Next >>|

 Your footwear is the most important piece of gear you take on the trail.
 Comfy boots that fit your feet are the key to hiking and backpacking bliss, while poorly fitting ones will ruin your day.
 After examining the advantages of hiking boots compared to low-cut shoes, we also guide you through finding your size and fine-tuning the fit of your boots.

 Types of Men's Hiking Boots

-Summertime hiking in the heat?
-The Merrell Moab Ventilator Mid, at 2.38 lbs, is incredibly breathable and comfortable, but makes no attempt to be waterproof.
+Hot weather day hiking?
+The Columbia North Plains II, at 2.04 lbs, is incredibly lightweight and breathable, but offers meager performance in support, water resistance, and durability.
 Powering out miles day after day, with a heavy pack in the soggy North Cascades?
-The Scarpa Kinesis Pro, weighing 4.42 lbs, is stable, durable, and waterproof.
+The Vasque St. Elias GTX, weighing 3.43 lbs, is stable, durable, and waterproof, but isn't very nimble.
 These two boots are as different from each other as apples and oranges.
-The products we compare here span the spectrum of what gets the title "hiking boot."
-Our award winners are the best "do everything" products, but focus in on the performance metrics that are important to you.
+The products we compare here span a wide range considered under the same umbrella term of "hiking boot."
+While our award winners highlight the top of the crop, it's important to also focus in on the performance metrics that are important to you.
 Each boot's individual review describes performance in each rating metric, and compares and contrasts it to the models most similar in design, weight, and best uses.